ualibweb/UALIB_ScholarlyAPI_Cookbook/content/scripts/R/R_Pubchem.md

 # PubChem API in R

-By Vishank Patel and Adam M. Nguyen
+by Vishank Patel and Adam M. Nguyen

 **Documentation:**